Bert and John's Open Road

 Life Is Good Clothing

-accomplishments, art, benefiting people, branding, competitive, dr seuss, enjoyment, happiness, impact, impacting people, influence, meaning, seriousness, stories, t shirts, travel
+accomplishments, art, artist, benefiting people, brand name, branding, competitive, dr seuss, enjoyment, getting by, happiness, impact, impacting people, influence, meaning, selling tshirts, seriousness, stories, t shirts, travel

 - Originally designed shirts and clothing for artists; sold them at art festivals.